-DNI actions must be lodged with the central division of the court.
-However, there are two exceptions to this general rule: an infringement action already pending before the regional or local division, or the parties agreeing to bring the DNI action before any other division of the court.
-Thus, if an infringement action is already pending before a local or regional division, this division is also competent for a DNI action.
+DNI actions must be lodged with the central division of the court.299 However, there are two exceptions to this general rule: an infringement action already pending before the regional or local division, or the parties agreeing to bring the DNI action before any other division of the court.
+Thus, if an infringement action is already pending before a local or regional division, this division is also competent for a DNI action.300

 If an infringement action is already pending, a DNI action is only admissible under specific circumstances: the action should be admissible when a limitation of the patent in dispute or a right to use or exhaustion of the patent in dispute is asserted.
-However, if the DNI action is based only on the assertion that the acts conducted do not fall under the scope of protection or no infringing acts were conducted, such a DNI action would be inadmissible, as these assertions will already

-&lt;sup>295 TILMANN & PLASSMANN, supra note 63, Art.
-32.
+298. TILMANN & PLASSMANN, supra note 63, at 1616.